SIGPLAN/SIGPLAN.github.io/LongTermMentoring.md

 We typically recruit and match new mentees in waves leading up to the POPL, PLDI, ICFP, and SPLASH conferences.
 You may sign up at any time using [this form](https://docs.google.com/forms/d/e/1FAIpQLSf4MbSClp1t4bgOiDC6wIm16y3nYxk9Hj1zMo7qMdg39KrCxA/viewform).

-When there are more mentors than mentees, we maintain a waitlist and match as mentors become available.
+When there are more mentees than open spots, we maintain a waitlist and match as mentors become available.
 In matching from the waitlist, we prioritize PLMW attendees, members of marginalized groups, aspiring or junior researchers with little access to the programming languages community, and anyone who has an urgent need for mentoring.